E'Twaun Moore

-E'Twaun Donte Moore (born February 25, 1989) is an American professional basketball player who is a scout for the Chicago Bulls of the National Basketball Association (NBA).
-He was drafted by the Boston Celtics in the 2011 NBA draft after playing college basketball at Purdue University.
+E'Twaun Donte Moore (born February 25, 1989) is an American former professional basketball player who is a scout for the Chicago Bulls of the National Basketball Association (NBA).
+He was drafted by the Boston Celtics in the 2011 NBA draft after playing college basketball for the Purdue Boilermakers.
 In high school, he led East Chicago's Central High School to an IHSAA state championship.

-He was a Second-Team All-Big Ten selection as both a freshman and a sophomore and a First-Team All-Big Ten selection as a junior and a senior for Purdue Boilermakers men's basketball.
-He was a two-time Academic All-Big Ten selection, as well as a Second-Team Academic All-American selection at the conclusion of the 2009–10 Big Ten Conference regular season.
+He was a second-team All-Big Ten selection as both a freshman and a sophomore and a first-team All-Big Ten selection as a junior and a senior for Purdue Boilermakers men's basketball.
+He was a two-time Academic All-Big Ten selection, as well as a second-team Academic All-American selection at the conclusion of the 2009–10 Big Ten Conference regular season.
 As a junior, as well, he was named a Yahoo!
-Sports Third-Team All-American and an AP Honorable Mention All-American.
-He repeated as an AP honorable mention selection and was named NABC Third Team-All America as a senior.
+Sports third-team All-American and an AP honorable mention All-American.
+He repeated as an AP honorable mention selection and was named NABC third-team All-America as a senior.

+After being selected by the Celtics in the second round of the 2011 NBA draft, Moore made his NBA debut in December 2011.
+He was traded in July 2012 to the Orlando Magic as part of a three-team deal, with whom he played for the 2012–13 and 2013–14 seasons.
+In September 2014, Moore signed with the Bulls, with whom he played for two seasons.
+He signed with the New Orleans Pelicans in 2016, playing for the team through the 2019–20 season.
+While with the Pelicans, he scored a career-high 36 points in a game against the Houston Rockets in December 2017.
+Moore played for the Phoenix Suns during the 2020–21 season, during which the team made the NBA Finals.
+He re-signed with the Magic for the 2021–22 season, but suffered a preseason knee injury and was waived without playing a game for the team.
+In 2024, the Bulls hired him as a scout.